Ballet Jörgen | Residence at Victoria College

 Service operates from approximately 5:30am to 2:00am, seven days a week.
 Please visit www.ttc.ca for current schedules and fares.

-One-way travel time is approximately 20 to 25 minutes (from airport to Kipling Station, it will be an additional 40 – 50 minutes on the subway to get to the residence.
-To reach the residence from the airport take the 192 Airport Rocket to Kipling subway station, board any train at Kipling station (they only go eastbound), transfer at St. George station to a northbound train.
-Get off at York University station.
-It is about a 6 minute walk from the station to the residence.
+One-way travel time is approximately 20 to 25 minutes (from airport to Kipling Station, it will be an additional 30 – 40 minutes on the subway to get to the residence.
+To reach the residence from the airport take the 192 Airport Rocket to Kipling subway station, board any train at Kipling station (they only go eastbound), exit at Bay Station and the residence is a 5-minute walk from the station.

 By Union Pearson Express